pgpbpadilla/pgpbpadilla.github.io/_drafts/how-fast-can-we-learn.md

   - perhaps solves an open problem or at least makes progress towards a solution
 - phd
   - hopefully the student comes up with an original and legitimate question

+A typical student that starts their primary education around 6 years of age may be able to complete a PhD by their late-twenties.
+This is if nothing gets in their way that could delay their progress.

+So, assuming we have our hypothetical learning platform based on Halmos' principles, how much sooner could a student make an original contribution?
+This is the question we will explore in upcoming posts.

+## References

+- Paul Halmos, How to write mathematics
+- Spivak's Calculus